15Dkatz/es6-in-depth-tutorial/course_material/quizzes/methods_and_modules/answers.md

 Arrow functions are anonymous by default.

+**a) true** //answer

+Explanation: Correct!
+Anonymous functions are always anonymous because they do not use the 'function declaration'.

-a) false
+b) false

 Explanation: Incorrect.
 Anonymous functions are always anonymous because they do not the 'function declaration'.

-**b) true** //answer

-Explanation: Correct!
-Anonymous functions are always anonymous because they do not use the 'function declaration'.

 2) Which es6 helper method allows us to create arrays by calling a specific function on each element within an initial array?